MicrosoftEdge/WebView2Browser/README.md

 That's it.
 Everything should be ready to just launch the app.

-*You can get the WebView2 NugetPackage through the Visual Studio NuGet Package Manager.
+*You can get the WebView2 NuGet Package through the Visual Studio NuGet Package Manager.
 **You can also use Visual Studio 2017 by changing the project's Platform Toolset in Project Properties/Configuration properties/General/Platform Toolset.
 You might also need to change the Windows SDK to the latest version available to you.

 ## Using versions below Windows 10